janet-dev/LevelCoder-WM/README.md

         padding-bottom: 1.5rem;
     }
     ```
 9. On the about page, after clicking Subscribe button, the page refreshes.
 Would be better to give the user some  confirmation.
 Normally the [POST method](https://css-tricks.com/snippets/html/form-submission-new-window/) is used, but in this case there is nowhere to send the data and this generates an error.
-Instead, my mentor suggested using  the [GET method](https://webmasters.stackexchange.com/questions/7958/can-i-post-to-a-new-window-that-i-want-to-open-up)
+Instead, used the [GET method](https://webmasters.stackexchange.com/questions/7958/can-i-post-to-a-new-window-that-i-want-to-open-up)
     - Implemented by opening another page using the form method of GET:
     ```html
     <form class="row g-5" method="GET" action="confirmation.html"></form>